APPLICATIONS CLOSE ON FRIDAY 13th FEBRUARY 2026

 -

-The Clive Taylor prize is awarded for sports journalism and is open to all current University graduates or undergraduates regardless of year of study.
-It is worth £2,000.
+The Clive Taylor Prize is awarded for sports journalism and is open to all current University graduates or undergraduates regardless of year of study.
+It is worth £2,500.

 Candidates for the prizes are asked to submit the following in two documents:

-A minimum of three and a maximum of six pieces of journalistic work completed whilst at University, in electronic format (PDF or Word), with the web link to the article immediately above the headline and the text pasted into the document.
+- A minimum of three and a maximum of six pieces of journalistic work completed whilst at University, in electronic (Word) format with the web link to the article immediately above the headline and the text pasted into the document.

-The two documents should have the following file name format: ‘Bloggs-Payne-20’, ‘Bloggs-Taylor-20’ etc
+- The two documents should have the following file name format: ‘Your surname-Payne Prize-26’, ‘Your surname-Taylor Prize-26’ etc.

-It is absolutely fine to apply for one, two or even all three prizes with the same samples and the same project proposal.
+- It is absolutely fine to apply for multiple prizes with the same samples and the same project proposal.
 However, should applicants wish to submit more samples of work, this is permitted.
 If, for example, you were applying for both the Geddes and Payne prizes, applicants could submit a minimum of three articles and a maximum of 12 (six articles for each prize).
-Less is more, but it’s up to the applicant.]
+Less is more, but it’s up to the applicant.